SolidBlock-cn/mishanguc/UpdateLog-en.md

 ### 1.5.3

-- For versions 1.21,4 and above, fixed the issue that custom-colored sign bars are not tinted dynamically in the inventory.
+- For versions 1.21.4 and above, fixed the issue that custom-colored sign bars were not tinted dynamically in the inventory.
-- Other updates see the changelog for 1.5.2, 1.5.1 and 1.5.0.
+- For other updates, see the changelogs for 1.5.2, 1.5.1, and 1.5.0.

 ### 1.5.2